weikailin/cs6222/uva_support.md

 Illness and other absences
 ------------------------

-If you are ill, you are encouraged to stay away from classes even on days when quizzes or exams are given.
+If you are ill, you are encouraged to take a bread from classes even on days when quizzes or exams are given.
 In this case, please email me for corresponding supports and accommondations.

 Student support team
 ------------------------